axibase/atsd-use-cases/workshop/timezones.md

 ### Apparent Solar Time

-* Apparent solar day is derived via measurement of one complete solar cycle.
+* Solar day (24 hours) is derived via measurement of one complete solar cycle.
-* Used in conjunction with sidereal time, calculated from the location of the stars.
+* Used in conjunction with the sidereal day (23 hours 56 minutes), calculated from the location of the stars.
 * Problems:
   * Elliptical orbit of Earth around the sun.
   * Imperfect rotational axis; effects of latitude.
+  * Difference in solar and sidereal day lengths.

 ![](./images/tz-10.png)